 On our websites

-- St. Clair Memorial Park Cemetery (Canteen-Stites Township) — a transcription from cemetery lot cards.
+- Burials in ST. CLAIR MEMORIAL PARK Cemetery (Canteen-Stites Township) — a transcription from cemetery lot cards.

 - Monument photographs for a few areas of the cemetery

 - Names and dates transcribed from Lot Cards for about 23,000 of the 31,000 people buried here from 1878-1992.